natacha-beck/cbrain-wiki/setup-guide/Login-With-Globus.md

 the "My Account" pages will provide a way for users to link their CBRAIN or NeuroHub accounts to their favorite Globus identity.

+## Adding new administrators for the Globus App

+At the project level, other people can be added as 'administrators' for the Globus configuration described above.
+This allows them to adjust the configuration of the app and reset the secret token, if necessary.